Freezer Paper or English Paper Piecing

 - #d–On the opposite side, tuck under the raw edges, appliqueing the new fold in place.
 The ends of the strips are usually hidden under the motifs.
 If you tuck in the raw edges, so they touch the previously stitched fold, the stem should be even in width.

-This technique works best for long vines that need joined with bias seams and are basted in place, but not appliqued immediately because other parts are tucked underneath.
+This technique works best for long vines that need to be joined with bias seams and are basted in place, but not appliqued immediately because other parts are tucked underneath.

 - Join bias strips.
 When bias is cut, both ends have 45° angles.
 See #b in drawing above.